VATSIM-UK/sector-file-compiler/README.md

 `--build-version` - Takes a single argument.
 Specifies the version of the build to replace the `{VERSION}` token in the input.

+`--no-wait` - Prompts the compiler not to wait for a keypress when compilation has finished.

 ## Input Configuration